Transformers: Revenge of the Fallen

-Somehow, a total absence of narrative logic doesn’t feel like an insult to the viewers’ intelligence: it’s not that the writers believe their audience are too stupid to notice the gaping holes in the plot; it’s just that they know they don’t give a damn.
-And Bay’s direction offers sparks of genuine invention, including a stunning break-in involving a metallic cougar and a herd of smart ball bearings.
+Sam Witwicky (LaBeouf) heads to college, only to find himself suffering spasmodic, brain-scrambling visions connected to the ongoing Transformer war.
+Throughout, a total absence of narrative logic doesn’t feel like an insult to viewers’ intelligence: It’s not that screenwriters Ehren Kruger, Roberto Orci and Alex Kurtzman think the audience is too stupid to notice gaping plot holes so much as they know no one gives a damn.
+Bay’s direction offers sparks of genuine invention, including a stunning break-in involving a metallic cougar, though the first hour is mostly sweaty denim and product placements, punctuated by eardrum-rupturing action.

-Then somewhere around the mid point, it begins to come together.
-A smash-and-plunder forest battle ups the action ante, and the return of John Turturro adds a lightness of tone which is totally lacking in LaBeouf and Megan Fox.
-Perhaps it’s just that the sheer volume and ferocity of the thing becomes impossible to resist, but by the climactic desert conflict, in which the entire Valley of the Kings is razed to the ground, the film has become so utterly lunatic, so breathtakingly, boneheadedly brazen, that it’s easier just to give in.
+Then a smash-and-plunder forest battle ups the ante, and the return of John Turturro adds a lightness of tone totally lacking in both LaBeouf and Megan Fox’s performances.
+The sheer volume and ferocity of this popcorn flick becomes impossible to resist; by the climactic desert conflict, in which the entire Valley of the Kings is razed, the film has become so breathtakingly, boneheadedly brazen that it’s easier just to give in.—Tom Huddleston